 3D printing can help you create a three-dimensional object by computer and 3D printer.
 However, it may sound a little difficult for beginners to use 3D printers.
-This article will introduce 15 free 3D printer software to help beginners use their 3D printer much easily.
+This article will introduce 16 free 3D printer software to help beginners use their 3D printer much easily.
+Learn about: How to slice 3d STL file and 3d print Iron Man?

 Ultimaker Cura 3D is a slicing software for 3D printers, it can create a 3D model and slice it into layers, as G-Code, which a 3D printer can understand.
 Cura 3D is easy to use and you just need 3 steps before printing.
 Create a model first and then export your 3D files as STL or OBJ formats, these files will be imported, sliced and outputted as G-Code so that the 3D printer can read and follow.
 You can also set quality, material, speed,cooling and infill in Cura by yourself.
 Cura 3D is a fully open source software and can be used with most 3D printers.
 It supports for Windows, Mac and Linux.